Phoenix Brain Injury Lawyer

 - Diffuse axonal injury.
 This type of injury damages the brain’s cells without causing bleeding.
 It can cause permanent brain cell death and brain damage.
 Brain swelling may accompany a diffuse axonal injury.

-Brain injuries can be open, meaning the injury also fractured the skull, or closed (no skull fractures).
+Brain injuries can be an open head injury, meaning the injury also fractured the skull, or a closed head injury (no skull fractures).
 Brain injuries can be traumatic or acquired.
 A traumatic brain injury (TBI) comes from external forces, while an acquired brain injury (ABI) happens internally.
-Common causes of TBIs include car accidents, sports impacts, violent crimes, and falls.
+Common causes of traumatic brain injuries include car accidents, sports impacts, violent crimes, and falls.
 Common causes of ABIs are suffocation, drowning, birth injuries, and anesthesia mistakes.

 If a negligent or reckless party caused you or a loved one’s brain injury in Arizona, you may have grounds for a civil claim to damages.
-A successful claim may result in payment for related health care costs, pain and suffering (physical and emotional), lost wages and/or wrongful death damages.
-Gallagher & Kennedy’s plaintiffs’ attorneys have the experience and knowledge to build a strong case on your behalf.
+A successful brain injury claim may result in payment for related health care costs, pain and suffering (physical and emotional), lost wages and/or wrongful death damages.
+Gallagher & Kennedy’s plaintiffs’ personal injury attorneys have the experience and knowledge to build a strong case on your behalf.
 Speak to a Phoenix personal injury lawyer today about your brain injury claim during a free and confidential consultation.
-Call us at (602) 530-8400 to request a meeting.
+Call us at (602) 530-8400 to request legal advice and a free case evaluation with our law group.